-The data standards are based on the 2003 version of the ISO/IEC 11179 international standard for metadata registries.
+The metadata standards are based on the 2003 version of the ISO/IEC 11179 international standard for metadata registries.
 Part three of the standard is a model for a metadata registry and the formulation of metadata items.

-There are six types of metadata defined by 11179 that apply to METeOR and the data dictionaries:
+There are six types of metadata defined by ISO/IEC 11179 that have been applied to METeOR and the data dictionaries: